markevers-dev/recarsion/README.md

 ## 📖 How to Use

-1. Launch the application and use the button to select images or folders.
+1. Launch the application and use the button to select a folder containing images.

 2. Choose the model you want to use from the dropdown.